 Question 2 The IASB proposes to add paragraphs 68A-68B which would list costs that do, and do not, relate directly to a contract.
 Do you have any comments on the items listed?
 Are there other examples that you think the Board should consider adding to those paragraphs?
 If so, please provide those examples.
-We welcome that guidance be provided, and we find it helpful that examples of costs that do and do not relate directly to a contract be included.
+We welcome that guidance is provided, and we find the inclusion of examples of costs that do and do not relate directly to a contract helpful.
 We also acknowledge that other standards (e.g. IFRS 15, IFRS 17, IAS 2, IAS 16, IAS 38 and IAS 40) contain examples of costs that are included in or excluded from the cost of an asset and that the examples now proposed are based on those in paragraphs 97-98 of IFRS 15.
-However, we have difficulty in seeing a coherent principle that is being followed in the examples in paragraph 68A: They overlap and leave room for further interpretation.
-As this is already the case when applying IFRS 15 and as we support a timely clarification of the onerous contract requirements, we encourage the IASB to consider this within a future project (e.g. the research project to review IAS 37 might be a good candidate).

-Kommentar [s1]: tbd -alternativ konkrete Anmerkungen zur Anpassung des Beispielkatalogs Question 3 Do you have any other comments on the proposed amendments?
+However, we have difficulty in seeing a coherent principle that is being followed in paragraph 68A: They overlap and leave room for further interpretation.
+For instance, costs explicitly chargeable to the counterparty in paragraph 68A(d) might be - direct costs already part of paragraph 68A(a) or (b) or - allocated costs already part of paragraph 68A(c).
+In paragraph 68B, general and administrative costs that are explicitly chargeable and that are therefore costs that relate directly to the contract are already included.
+Hence, we consider paragraph 68A(d) being redundant.
+Further, general references as covered in paragraph 68A(c) for insurance costs leave it open what kind of insurance are meant.
+We assume that the Board meant to include insurance policies that bear a relation to the contract and not any type of general insurance; if our understanding is correct, we suggest strengthening the wording.
+In addition, the ED proposes requirements not only for construction contracts but also for all contracts in the scope of IAS 37.
+Therefore, we further suggest considering examples of specific types of costs that are related to purchase contracts.
+Question 3 Do you have any other comments on the proposed amendments?
 The transitional provisions specify that an entity shall not restate comparative information.
 Instead, the entity shall recognise the cumulative effect of initially applying the amendments as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate) at the date of initial application.
-We appreciate the IASB's objective to balance the cost an entity would incur in first applying the amendments with the usefulness of the information provided on initial application to users of financial statements.
+We appreciate the IASB's objective to balance Deutsches Rechnungslegungs Standards Committee e.V.
+Accounting Standards Committee of Germany the cost an entity would incur in first applying the amendments with the usefulness of the information provided on initial application to users of financial statements.
 However, since a full retrospective application is the preferred method per IAS 8, we wonder why the IASB ruled out its application.
 We would advocate permitting a full retrospective application as an alternative, provided the necessary information is available to the entity without the use of hindsight.